matplotlib/matplotlib/doc/devel/MEP/MEP14.rst

 The "built-in" and "usetex" renderers have very different ways of handling font selection, given their different technologies.
-TeX requires the installation of TeX-specific font packages, for example, and can not use TrueType fonts directly.
+TeX requires the installation of TeX-specific font packages, for example, and cannot use TrueType fonts directly.
 Unfortunately, despite the different semantics for font selection, the same set of font properties are used for each.
 This is true of both the `.FontProperties` class and the font-related `.rcParams` (which